OTRLabs/c2/docs/overview.md

 ## Goals

-I am looking to create a commercial competitor to Cobalt Strike by Forta, or Mythic C2 framework.
+I am looking to create a commercial competitor to modern `red team` & `offensive security` tooling, such as [Cobalt Strike](https://www.cobaltstrike.com/) by [Forta](https://www.cobaltstrike.com/resources/datasheets/red-team-bundle), or [Mythic C2](https://github.com/its-a-feature/Mythic) framework, [OpenCTI & OpenBAS by Filigran](https://filigran.io/), as well as collaboration & communication software like [Huly](https://huly.io), [Plane](https://plane.so/), [Gitea](https://gitea.com).

+## Background

 I am really interested in offensive security, specifically advanced adversary emulation.
 I would like to pursue this full time, and monetize this in a way that can support myself in a way that allows me to focus on development full time.

 ---